Skip to content

 County Down is one of the six counties that make up Northern Ireland.
-It is located in the southeastern part of the country, sharing a border with County Armagh, County Louth, and County Antrim.
+It is located in the country’s southeastern part, sharing a border with County Armagh, County Louth, and County Antrim.

 Top Things to Do in County Down

-County Down has a rich history that dates back thousands of years, with evidence of ancient settlements and numerous historical sites, such as castles, abbeys, and stately homes.
-The region’s scenic beauty, including its coastline, forests, and mountains, also attracts many tourists each year.
+County Down has a rich history that dates back thousands of years.
+There is evidence of ancient settlements and numerous historical sites, such as castles, abbeys, and stately homes.
+The region’s scenic beauty, including its coastline, forests, and mountains, attracts many tourists yearly.

 Check out our recommendations for things to do in County Down.